Onboardbase/secure-share/README.md

 ## Usage
 `scs` enables the transmission of secrets or messages between teammates using different machines and behind different networks.
-To share a secret, the sender and receiver must both get `scs` as described above and follow the instructions below.
+To share a secret, the sender and receiver must get `scs` as described above and follow the instructions below.

 #### The receiver:
 Open a terminal or `cd` to where `scs` was installed, then: